Kibaoni

 Kibaoni is a village on the Tanzanian island of Unguja, part of Zanzibar.
 It is located in the central north of the island, four kilometres to the east of Mkokotoni.

+Kibaoni is also a village and business centre in Kenyan Coastal province of Kilifi county, Kilifi-North constituency.
+It is located right opposite of Pwani University main gate along the Mombasa-Malindi highway.